hou-rong/questionnaire/README.md

 # Production

-Inside `build.sh` file you can notice the instruction which you can use to create the `docker image`:
+Inside `production.sh` file you can notice the instruction which you can use to create the `docker image`:
 ```
 docker build -t questionnaire_image .
 ```